ZZJHARRY/Show-Tell-and-Beyond/README.md

 Implementation Details:

-We adapted some code from [here](https://www.kaggle.com/dipanjandas96/image-caption-resnet-transformerdecoder-pytorch/notebook) in the image proprocessing stage.
+We adapted some ideas from [here](https://www.kaggle.com/dipanjandas96/image-caption-resnet-transformerdecoder-pytorch/notebook) in the image proprocessing stage.

-Then, we manually implemented the CNN + LSTM networks to train.
+Then, we manually implemented the CNN + LSTM (including teacher forcing) networks to train.